 Noble Fir Growing

 If you want to include a noble fir in the landscape, you need to know that these trees do best in cool climates.
-Noble fir growing is limited to U.S. Department of Agriculture plant hardiness zones 5 and 6.
-Planting a noble fir tree works better if you live between 1,000 and 5,000 feet in elevation.
+Noble fir growing is limited to USDA plant hardiness zones 5 and 6.
+Planting a noble fir tree works better if you live between 1,000 and 5,000 (305-1,524 m.) feet in elevation.
 Noble fir growing at lower altitudes can get root rot.

 Caring for noble firs is not difficult.
 Once you plant a seed or a young seedling in an appropriate site, simply be sure that it gets enough water while its root system is developing.
 This native tree needs no fertilizer or special care.